Backpacking is a balancing act between equipment and weight.

 Essential and functional become the keywords in deciding what to carry and what to leave behind.

-The goal of this post is to provide useful tips and reduce the time you spend learning, so you can enjoy more time in nature.
+The goal of this post, which comprises the essential ultralight backpacking gear list, is to provide useful tips and reduce the time you spend learning, so you can enjoy more time in nature.

 Getting outside and hiking, backpacking and camping can change your life.